dahtah/Determinantal.jl/docs/src/index.md

 Because $K_{ij}^2$ is non-negative, this means that the probability of getting both $i$ and $j$ is less than the product of the invididual probabilities.
 This tells us that a DPP is in general repulsive (compared to a Poisson process).

-Here is an example of defining a very simple DPP in DPP.jl, over a set of size 2, using the matrix
+Here is an example of defining a very simple DPP in Determinantal.jl, over a set of size 2, using the matrix

 ```math
 \bK = \begin{pmatrix}